Denver Workforce Services is guided by a Workforce Development Board comprised of local community leaders.

-The Denver Workforce Development Board currently has six committees: Executive Committee, Governance & Oversight Committee, Career Pathways & Education Committee, Equity & Accessibility Committee, Strategic Partnerships & Engagement Committee, and Youth Committee.
-To read more about these committees, their goals, and the metrics by which they will guage their progress, please review the Board's 2016-2020 Strategic Action Plan.
+The Denver Workforce Development Board currently has five committees: Executive Committee, Funding & Sustainability Committee, Governance & Oversight Committee, Work-Based Learning Committee, and Youth Committee.
+To read more about these committees, their goals, and the metrics by which they will gauge their progress, please review the Board's 2020-2024 Strategic Plan.

 GOVERNANCE & OVERSIGHT COMMITTEE

-The Governance & Oversite Committee delivers data and information in order to prepare periodic reports for Denver and OED leadership that will allow tracking and review of the performance of Denver’s one-stop workforce system and ensure compliance under WIOA.
-This committee also conducts outreach and communication, both internally to the Workforce Development Board, and externally to the community, to maintain and improve WDB membership, engagement, and performance.
+The Governance & Oversight Committee delivers data and information in order to prepare periodic reports for Denver and DEDO leadership that will allow tracking and review of the performance of Denver’s one-stop workforce system and ensure compliance under WIOA.
+This committee also conducts outreach and communication, both internally to the Workforce Development Board, and externally to the community, to maintain and improve Board membership, engagement, and performance.

-This Committee delivers insight and information to the WDB and the OED staff to support alignment for approved training programs, identify and address gaps in training offerings, and increase access to hands-on learning opportunities such as apprenticeships, in order to expand the pipeline of qualified residents for Denver businesses.
+This Committee delivers insight and information to the Board and DEDO staff to support alignment for approved training programs, identify and address gaps in training offerings, and increase access to hands-on learning opportunities such as apprenticeships, in order to expand the pipeline of qualified residents for Denver businesses.

 The Youth Committee is a standing committee of the Board.
 Its primary purpose is to oversee all activities designed to increase access to services and job opportunities to connect disengaged youth.
 As a result, these youth can engage within the workforce pipeline and benefit from the continuum of economic mobility.